Building Community and Selling Great Food Since 1979

-Mississippi Market’s original storefront on the corner of St. Clair Avenue and Pascal Street in St. Paul, Minnesota
+Mississippi Market’s original storefront on the corner of St. Clair Avenue and Pascal Street in St. Paul, Minnesota.

 Mississippi Market opened on the corner of Saint Clair & Pascal on March 1, 1979 with the mission of providing healthy, unprocessed food to the surrounding neighborhood.
 The St. Paul community responded favorably to Mississippi Market, and by the late 1980’s the co-op had outgrown its space.
 In 1991 the co-op moved to its next location near the corner of Randolph & Fairview, more than tripling its retail space from 1,100 to 3,595 square feet.

 Organic and natural foods sales boomed in the ensuing years and our co-op’s sales grew apace.
 Strong sales growth over this period led Mississippi Market to open a second store in April of 1999 at the corner of Selby & Dale.
 The Selby store has 7,100 square feet of retail shopping space and includes a complete grocery selection from produce to meat & dairy, a wellness section, and a full-service natural foods deli and juice bar.
 The Selby location’s second story houses the co-op’s administrative offices and several neighborhood-based non-profit organizations.

 In 2003 the co-op’s board completed a sale-leaseback agreement of the Randolph location with nearby Saint Paul Academy.
 We then focused on building our financial strength for future expansion opportunities.
 Our preference was to find a location that would serve the community served by our Randolph store.
 As time went on and extensions to our lease grew shorter, it became clear that we needed to broaden our search.